victorwads/QRookieNode/docs/InstallationAndRunning.md

 ### Help

-If you have any problem, please open an issue on the issues page.
+If you have any problems, please open an issue on the issues page.